TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/7-Paths-on-the-Data-Map.rst

     @var \TYPO3\CMS\Extbase\Persistence\ObjectStorage<\FriendsOfTYPO3\BlogExample\Domain\Model\Post>

+.. todo: No need for FQCN's here no more.

 tells the ``DataMapper`` to create an ``ObjectStorage`` there and fill it with the ``Post`` objects of the class :php:`\FriendsOfTYPO3\BlogExample\Domain\Model\Post`.